kanibond/BaseBall-roster/README.md

-BaseBall roster application for baseball players using SQL CRUD to update database.
+BaseBall roster application for baseball players using SQL CRUD operation to update database.